1nfiniteloop/webauth/README.md

      └──────┘                               └───────┘                                                        └──────────┘
 ```

-The authentication request is a simple HTTP POST request to a service (port) on
+The authentication request is a simple HTTP POST request over a separate
+back-channel.
+The server has different servers (ports) between the user API
-the webauth server.
+and the back-channel.
 The HTTP request hangs until the user has responded, or
 until a timeout occurs.
 An approved request is simply status code 200.
 Status
 codes different from 200 is either timeouts, errors or access denied.
 The
 endpoint uses ssl client certificate to mutually authenticate both server and
 client host.
 The "CommonName" in the client certificate is used as "host id"
 in webauth.

-The request is received over an authenticated websocket to the client.
+The authorization request is dispatced over an authenticated websocket to the

-The webauth server has also a different service (port) for managing
-user-accounts, unix-accounts and hosts.
-The server has a simple frontend-mockup
-for evaluation purposes.
-You can login, logout and get authentication request
-on the websocket.
-The intention is to build a robust frontend (a separate,
-later project).
-The API is still implemented and well-defined
-and could be used with example `curl`.
+user.

 ### Build